training-datalab/training-datalab.com/content/en/post/2024-10-28-digital-incivility-in-political-deliberation/index.md

 ---
-title: 'Digital Incivility in Political Deliberation: The Case of the Chilean Constitutional Convention'
+title: 'Digital incivility in political deliberation: The Case of the Chilean Constitutional Convention'
 date: '2024-10-28'
 authors: ["ollama"]
 image: